tinkerbell/proposals/0001/README.md

 ---
 id: 0001
-title: Request for discussion HOWTO
+title: How to write a Proposal
-status: discussion
+status: published
 authors: Gianluca Arbezzano <gianarb92@gmail.com>
 ---

 ## Summary

-_(**These notes in parenthesis describe the purpose of each section.** The summary contains a short summary of the RFD.
-Ideally it has to be useful for people who do not know what problem the RFD is attempting to solve.
+_(**These notes in parenthesis describe the purpose of each section.** The summary contains a short summary of the Proposal.
+Ideally it has to be useful for people who do not know what problem the Proposal is attempting to solve.
 The summary gives readers context and helps them evaluate if this is a topic that interests or affects them.)_

-This is the first Request For Discussion (RFD) and it covers:
+This is the first Proposal and it covers:

-* What RFDs are and why we need them
+* What Proposals are and why we need them
-* How to write an RFD
+* How to write an Proposal
-* When to avoid a RFD
+* When to avoid a Proposal
-* Lifecycle of an RFD
+* Lifecycle of an Proposal

-Rename the [proposal](https://github.com/tinkerbell/proposals) repository to RFD.
+Rename the [proposal](https://github.com/tinkerbell/proposals) repository to Proposal.

 ## Goals and non-Goals